Beautiful coastal views, beaches and bushlands

 The completion of a continuous Walkway from Clovelly to La Perouse is a key priority for Randwick City Council.
-Four sections of the Walkway are completed in Randwick City, with other sections at different stages of planning and construction.
+Many sections of the Walkway are completed in Randwick City, with other sections at different stages of planning and construction.

 Check public transport options to sections of the Coastal Walkway at Transport for NSW Trip Planner.

 The Coastal Walkway is listed as one of the top things to do in Sydney on Trip Advisor.

 Connecting with the Eastern Beaches Coastal Walkway from Bondi to Waverley Cemetery, this 4.5 km section runs along the coast through Clovelly, Gordons Bay, Coogee and South Coogee.
 Excluding the Gordons Bay section, this part of the Coastal Walkway is wheelchair and pram friendly.
 You can connect to the next completed section of the Walkway at Maroubra along suburban footpaths through public streets.